brouberol/blog/content/essential-tools-p2-text-processing-shell.md

     [address[,address]]function[arguments]

-While `sed` can perform many functions, we will cover only substitute, insertion and deletion.
+While `sed` can perform many functions, we will cover only substitution, as it is probably `sed`’s most common use.

 ### Substituting text